OpenBookPublishers/obp-gen-pdfreader/README.md

 ## DEV
 ### Submodules
-External projects are managed via _git submodules_. **epublius** and **pdf_to_book_reader** modules can be updated with confidence, whereas the other two projects require to specific branches/commits to allow `obp-gen-readers` to work properly.
+External projects are managed via _git submodules_. **pdf_to_book_reader** module can be updated with confidence, whereas the other two projects require to specific branches/commits to allow `obp-gen-readers` to work properly.
 In particular:
  -  **PDF-Mine** needs to track the `obp` branch;
  -  **pdfminer** head needs to be `14fd0fd2d6ef4e709731377decc6a8c119e5e9d6`.